MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 This package is an extension of the software [Bayenv](https://gcbias.org/bayenv/).
 It may be a little long to run so you will have time to skim the manual for more details.
 There are different underlying bayesian models, and we will just run the default mode but you may want to explore a bit further in the future.

 #### Prepare files
-To save time today, we will use the Toolbox package developped by Yann Dorant.
+To save time today, we will use the Toolbox package developed by Yann Dorant.
 You may be interested in looking at the scripts to understand how this is done.

-This Toolbox embeds various useful scripts in order to fastly convert VCF format to common pop genomics formats (genepop, StAMPP, baypass, bayenv...).
+This Toolbox embeds various useful scripts in order to fastly convert VCF format to common pop genomics formats (genepop, StAMPP, BayPass, bayenv...).
 If you are interested to learn more about this toolbox, you will find the full description at https://gitlab.com/YDorant/Toolbox

-To download the Toolbox in your current working folder on the server (`03_day3`), use the following command line:
+(*If not done already*) To download the Toolbox in your current working directory on the server (`03_day3`), use the following command line:
 ```bash
 git clone https://gitlab.com/YDorant/Toolbox
 ```

-Ok, now we are ready to convert our VCF files to the baypass format.
+Ok, now we are ready to convert our VCF files to the BayPass format.
 The toolbox has an easy way to do that with a bash script.
 This bash script requires four arguments:
 * -v VCF file
 * -p population map
 * -f output file format